middric/ResponsiveImagery/README.md

 Tips
 ----
 ### Directory naming
 Note that the URL is totally arbitrary and independent of the actual image asset dimensions.
 It's recommended that in most cases the asset directories match your website breakpoint resolutions rather than image asset resolutions, in this way you can minimise the number of directories on the webserver and keep the images for each breakpoint in the same directories as each other.
+For example:

+	$('.ri').responsive({
+		patterns: [
+			{
+				regex: /^(.*\/)([0-9]+)(\/.*)$/i,
+				var1: 2
+			}
+		]
+	});

+With a directory structure like:

+	/assets/1/my-image.jpg
+	/assets/2/my-image.jpg
+	/assets/3/my-image.jpg
+	...

+Where 1/2/3 represent mobile, tablet, and desktop breakpoints.

 ### External image hosting
 On large scale image intensive websites its not uncommon for images to be hosted on external load balanced servers.
 ResponsiveImagery.js was specifically designed with this in mind.
 Regex patterns passed to the script should be generic enough to cope with variations in server naming in order to cope with this kind of environment.

 ### Dynamic image sizing
 It can be useful to upload to the server images in a very high resolution and have them resized and cached dynamically server side.
 In this way you can have the server generate images for you based on the URL used to access that image.
-When doing this the CSS z-index SHOULD match the width and height you plan to use for the image asset.
+When doing this the CSS z-index should match the width and height you plan to use for the image asset.

 ***

-ReponsiveImagery.js is based on work originally done at the [BBC by the iPlayer team](http://www.bbc.co.uk/blogs/bbcinternet/2012/05/channel_website_new_tech.html)
+ReponsiveImagery.js is based on [work originally done at the BBC by the iPlayer team](http://www.bbc.co.uk/blogs/bbcinternet/2012/05/channel_website_new_tech.html)